aws/aws-panorama-cli/README.md

 }
 ```

 `packages` section here has all the packages that are part of this application and we can see that `nodes` section has some nodes defined already.
 To be able to use any package, we need to define a corresponding nodes in the `graph.json` for all the interfaces that are part of the package. `people_counter_container_binary_node` node is linked to `people_counter_container_binary_interface` interface from people_counter package which we just looked at and similarly `callable_squeezenet` node is linked to `callable_squeezenet_interface` interface from the call_node package.
-We already discussed the `front_door_camera` node in (setting up cameras section)[#setting-up-cameras-for-panorama]
+We already discussed the `front_door_camera` node in [setting up cameras section](#setting-up-cameras-for-panorama)

 Next thing we will do is set up the edges for the application graph. `people_counter_container_binary_interface` had one input `video_in` as part of the interface definition and that was the video input to the code in that package.
 We can connect that input to the camera node's output by adding the following edge under the `edges` section.